 While population grew fourfold in the 20th century, demand for freshwater grew nine fold.
-Indeed, water and food demand are expected to grow by 40 percent and 35 percent respectively by 2030; such growing demand will raise food prices and could potentially ravage poorer and developing economies.70 Agricultural productivity even risks declining in certain regions, even as population growth amplifies demand for food.71
+Indeed, water and food demand are expected to grow by 40 percent and 35 percent respectively by 2030; such growing demand will raise food prices and could potentially ravage poorer and developing economies.
+Agricultural productivity even risks declining in certain regions, even as population growth amplifies demand for food.

 Poor water quality is also an issue and can disrupt global value chains and daily business operations, as well as damage corporate reputations.
-Despite the need for regional and global investment packages in water management infrastructure, many emerging countries are not engaging sufficiently in the struggle to properly manage climate variability and water resources.

-• Failure of climate change mitigation and adaptation

-The cost of climate change adaptation for developing countries is estimated to be up to USD 70-100 billion per year to 2050.72 Without greater progress and financing to contain global warming, those economies will remain exposed to the systemic risks deriving from increasing incidence of extreme weather events (droughts, floods, super storms, etc).
+Despite the need for • Failure of climate change mitigation and adaptation The cost of climate change adaptation for developing countries is estimated to be up to USD 70-100 billion per year to 2050.
+Without greater progress and financing to contain global warming, those economies will remain exposed to the systemic risks deriving from increasing incidence of extreme weather events (droughts, floods, super storms, etc).
 Least developed countries will be particularly exposed to the challenges caused by climate change (extreme drought, reduced crop yields, increased energy stresses and water shortages).